Title IX Sexual Harassment

 8. Supportive Measures

-2. Students affected by sexual harassment may also arrange confidential crisis counseling with a counselor in the SMU Health Center.
+- Students affected by sexual harassment may also arrange confidential crisis counseling with a counselor in the Dr. Bob Smith Health Center.
 The SMU Chaplain’s Office is also a confidential resource for students.
 Confidential crisis counseling for faculty and staff may be arranged through the University’s Employee Assistance Program.

-3. A counselor in the SMU Health Center is also available to accompany students who report that they have been sexually assaulted to the hospital, if desired.
+- Students who have experienced a sexual assault may choose to access a Sexual Assault Nurse Examiner (SANE) at the Dr. Bob Smith Health Center at no charge.
 It is important for victims to go to the hospital for treatment and to preserve evidence, if applicable, as soon as practicable after the incident if the student decides later to prosecute or file a complaint.
 Victims of incidents that rise to the level of being a crime have a right to choose whether to report the crime to law enforcement, be assisted by the University in reporting the crime, or decline to report the crime.

 9. False Accusations